Foto: travelview - stock.adobe.com

 Jazz Festival in Idstein

-The Hessen Jazz festival in Idstein is traditionally held the first weekend of the state’s summer school vacation.
-Shows are held on 5 stages throughout the city and all Jazz styles are represented – Blues, Swing, Fusion, Modern, etc. Activities for children and other events about jazz complete the program.
+The Hessen Jazz Festival in Idstein is traditionally held on the first weekend of the state’s summer school holidays.
+Shows are held on 5 stages throughout the town and all styles of jazz are represented - blues, swing, fusion, modern, etc. Activities for children and other jazz related events complete the programme.

 www.idstein-jazzfestival.de